AnthonyWeidner/BIS15LFinalProject_Group1/Anthony | Cancer Type Overview/BIS15L-Final-Project.md

-#Cleaning up the data so that missing values are stored as NAs.
+## Cleaning up the data so that missing values are stored as NAs.
+The full description of inputs for missing values is reflected in the file GDO_missing.csv.

 ```r
 cancer_general_data_clean <- cancer_general_data %>%